 - GRE SCORES - submit an official GRE score report taken within the last 5 years.

 - ESSAY – Submit a written essay describing why you want to be a speech-language pathologist using the following guidelines.
 The essay should be in 12-point Times New Roman font, double-spaced, and should not be longer than one page.
-The essay should have your full name and date at the top of each page should you choose to submit more than one page.
+The essay should have your full name and date at the top of each page should you choose to not follow the directions and submit more than one page.

 Mail above listed items to: